ds4dm/ZERO/docs/support_files/IPG.rst

 	 Test.findNashEq();

 - With the method `setAlgorithm` of :cpp:class:`Game::IPG`, we set the algorithm that will solve the Integer Programming Game.
-So far, only :cpp:class:`Algorithms::IPG::Oracle` is available.
+So far, only :cpp:class:`Algorithms::IPG::CutAndPlay` is available.
 - The method `setLCPAlgorithm` specifies the algorithm used to solve the LCPs.
 It can be either :cpp:class:`Data::LCP::Algorithms::MIP`, :cpp:class:`Data::LCP::Algorithms::PATH`, or :cpp:class:`Data::LCP::Algorithms::MINLP`.
 - The game's objective (not supported by PATH) forces an objective into the LCP problem as to increase the chances of finding a good equilibrium given the objective.
 Values can be :cpp:class:`Data::IPG::Objectives::Quadratic` :cpp:class:`Data::IPG::Objectives::Linear` :cpp:class:`Data::IPG::Objectives::Feasibility`.
 - Other options can be found in the documentation of :cpp:class:`Game::IPG`